 Nest Box Dimensions

 The nest box itself does not need to be of precise dimensions, but must be at least 10cm square inside, and have at least 12.5 cm between the bottom of the hole and the floor of the box.
-The British Trust of Ornithology recommends the following design:
+The British Trust of Ornithology has published the following guide:

 Some other nest box resources that might be of interest: